-In sheltered housing you can lead your life privately and independently in a safe, secure and sociable environment, with the peace of mind of knowing there is someone there in an emergency.
+In our retirement and extra care housing you can lead your life privately and independently in a safe, secure and sociable environment, with the peace of mind of knowing there is someone there in an emergency.

-- a flat that is safe, warm and easy to maintain
+- a home that is safe, warm and easy to maintain

 - a social life where you can make new friends if you wish

-How is sheltered housing different to my normal housing situation?
+How is retirement and extra care housing different to my normal housing situation?

-Sheltered housing offers easy to manage homes that have been designed or adapted specifically for older people.
+Retirement and extra care housing offers easy to manage homes that have been designed or adapted specifically for older people.
 Our residents lead independent lives, with support when it’s needed.
-Every flat and communal area has an emergency alarm call system, so help is always at hand 24/7.
+Every home and communal area has an emergency alarm call system, so help is always at hand.

 Who offers support?

-A Sheltered Scheme Manager will make sure you are alright and be there if you need support.
+A scheme manager is based at each scheme and is there for you if you need support.
 The hours of availability vary from scheme to scheme, but there is always an alarm call service to deal with emergencies any time, day or night.
+In extra care schemes there is a care team who can provide additional care in your home.

 What support is offered?